 - ▶ Bethesda Terrace, Central Park (Loki is finally taken into custody)

 - ALBUQUERQUE locations

 - ▶ Albuquerque Studios, 5650 University Boulevard SE (studio sets, including helicarrier)

 - ▶ Atrisco Heritage Academy High School, 10800 Dennis Chavez Boulevard SW (secret S.H.I.E.L.D. facility, exterior)

 - ▶ Santa Fe Railyard, 2nd Street SW, Barelas District, Albuquerque (Bruce Banner in Calcutta; warehouse into which Banner plummets)

 The idea of bringing together a whole bunch of superheroes risked ending up as an over-egged mess, yet the characters were so well cast and established in the previous films, and the script witty enough, for Joss Whedon to pull off a satisfying epic.

-The studio filming was in Albuquerque, New Mexico.
-This is where most of the interiors were built, including that of the helicarrier, S.H.I.E.L.D’s spectacular flying aircraft carrier.
+▶ The studio filming was at the Albuquerque Studios, 5650 University Boulevard SE, Albuquerque, New Mexico.
+This is where most of the interiors were built, including that of the helicarrier, S.H.I.E.L.D’s spectacular flying aircraft carrier. ⏏

 Nick Fury (Samuel L Jackson) is called to the ‘Joint Dark Energy Mission’ laboratory, where Professor Selvig (Stellan Skarsgard) is working on the Tesseract – that staple of 21st century cinema, a source of clean energy.